 Does the Castle 110 need to be adjusted to use different thicknesses of materials?

 In general, you can just adjust the web with regards to your screw length and material thickness.
+The machine ships with Castle factory settings for thickness from 5/8" and up.
 If pocketing 7/16” to 5/8” material, simply place the included overlay plate on the work deck and proceed as normal.
 The router bit height does not need to be changed.

 Does it take longer to cut a pocket with the Castle 110?

 The short answer is no. With proper technique and practice you can cut pockets in the same amount time or even shorter than it takes to drill pockets with a 15-degree pocket hole jig.

 Does the Castle 110 only cut a partial pilot hole for the screw?

 No. Unlike 15-degree pocket hole methods, Castle pilot holes are a "through" hole.
 The 15-degree drilling method leaves a dimple or trash right at the end of the pilot hole.
 This dimple/trash material can fall out during assembly and remain between the 2 surfaces causing the joint to not fully close.
 Glue can complicate the matter since it will hold the trash when applied to the joint.
 Since the Castle pilot hole is drilled all the way through (our direction of the drilling also helps), dimpling/trash is not a problem.

 How do I support long parts or larger panels?